This section describes legislation in Australia that bans smoking and/or vaping in public spaces, including:

 15.7.4 Northern Territory legislation

-Under the Northern Territory’s Tobacco Control Act 2002 9 xxx and Tobacco Control Regulations, smoking is banned in enclosed public areas, enclosed workplaces, outdoor public venues, food service areas, public transport, public transport areas, entrance areas, air conditioning inlet areas, outdoor eating and drinking areas and voluntarily declared areas.
+Under the Tobacco Control Act 200242 and Tobacco Control Regulations 2002 (NT), smoking is banned in the Northern Territory (NT) in enclosed public areas, enclosed workplaces, outdoor public venues, food service areas, public transport, public transport areas, entrance areas, air conditioning inlet areas, outdoor eating and drinking areas and voluntarily declared areas.
 From 2 January 2010, licensed venues and substantially enclosed areas were included in the ban.
 As of 2 January 2011, smoking was banned at outdoor eating and drinking areas.
 Licensed premises are covered by the ban, but these venues may provide an outdoor smoking area (OSA) that makes up no more than 50 per cent of the total outdoor eating and drinking area.
 The OSA must be separated from the smokefree portion of the outdoor area, and no entertainment may be provided within an OSA.
 Outdoor public venues that do not serve food may also designate a smoking area.

 15.7.4.1 Smokefree areas as of 31 May 2003